12,911 words, one hour and 30 min.

 A man exiting the house almost bumped the screen door against him.

 “Are you the owner of the house, sir?”
 Eric asked.
 Low voices murmured from inside.

 The man, in his early 60s, closed the door behind him.
-His weathered, lined face was drawn, his pale blue eyes squinting at Eric.
-He lowered his head and shook it, his lips compressed into a thin line.
-“His brother.
-Just fixing to go pluck that for-sale sign.”
+His weathered, lined face was drawn.
+His pale blue eyes ran across Eric.
+He dropped his head and shook it, his lips compressed into a thin line.

 “You mean the house is sold?
 That’s why I’m here.
 I’m very interested—“

 He gave a dismissive wave of his hand.
 “Mary took it off the market.”

 The man might as well have thrust a knife into his heart.
 “How–”